Van Tienhoven

 The Van Tienhoven Foundation makes small grants available for the protection of threatened species and key ecosystems across the globe

-For the 2025 application round, only countries on the DAC list from Asia and Latin America will be eligible.
-We welcome new project applications from these regions between January 1 and January 31, 2025.
+For the 2025 application round, only countries on the DAC list from Asia and Latin America were eligible.
+Additional requirements regarding region/purpose may be decided for the next round.
+These will be announced by November 1 at the latest.

 Scroll down